 No matter your drug crime charges, it is imperative you speak with a knowledgeable criminal defense lawyer in Rock Hill today, so you are not left standing in front of the prosecutor alone.

 At the David W. Martin Law Group, our Rock Hill drug crimes attorneys will fully outline your case, so you know exactly what to expect from your charges while we develop a strong case on your behalf.

 What are the Penalties For Drug Trafficking Crimes in Fort Mill & Greenville, South Carolina?

 Drug trafficking is always a felony offense in South Carolina.

 And although the type of drug in question — and the criminal history of the defendant — will dictate the penalties, even a first-time trafficking offense can result in up to ten years imprisonment.
 A second offense could result in up to thirty years imprisonment.

 Mandatory minimum prison terms for drug trafficking charges mean that the charge is not eligible for suspension or probation and require the offender to serve 85% of the sentence received.

 Do not leave your drug trafficking charges to chance.
-Contact our experienced criminal defense lawyers in Fort Mill for a free consultation to learn about your charges, the evidence the solicitor’s office has against you, and how we can help build a strong defense that provides the best outcome available for your unique case.
+Contact our experienced criminal defense lawyers in Fort Mill at (803) 548-2468 for a consultation to learn about your charges, the evidence the solicitor’s office has against you, and how we can help build a strong defense that provides the best outcome available for your unique case.

 How Can the David W. Martin Law Group Help Defend My Drug Crimes Case in Fort Mill & Greenville?